mwillson15/Implementing_ETL_Processes_to_Visualize_Geospatial_Data/README.md

 This is a JavaScript file created by "geodump.py" which contains the location name and coordinate pairs.

 ### "where.html"
-This is HTML document which extracts the data from "where.js" and visualizes it using the Open Street Map browser application.
+This is a HTML document which extracts the data from "where.js" and visualizes it using the Open Street Map browser application.
 This document runs the code automatically as this project was more an excerise in ETL processes.
 In other words, when you open "where.html", a Open Street Map browser tab is opened with all the corresponding locations plotted on a map.
 Refer to the link provided in the map visualization to understand how the code works.
 However, it is written in Polish so translation may be necessary.

 ## Notes
 The proxy to the GeoAPI API used in this project is highly rate limited.
 Running these scripts too much will result in very slow computation times.
 I recommend reading through the scripts to understand the programming involved, browsing through the database that was created, and opening "where.html" to see the final visualization.